autopkg/jss-recipes/README.md

 Recipes included in this repo will follow these rules:

+### Filename
+The recipe filename should be `<NAME>.jss.recipe`, where `<NAME>` is the product's name as specified throughout the entire chain of recipes to identify the product.
+An optional extra-description may be added after the name, by adding a hyphen, for example `MicrosoftOffice2011Updates-DisabledAllQuit.jss.recipe`.

 ### Product Subfolder
 Each recipe, as well as any product-specific support files, will reside in a subfolder of the main repository.
 The name of the subfolder should be the value used for the product `NAME`.
 Support files like icons, product-specific template files, or scripts, will be referenced as arguments by their filename only, and JSSImporter's search-path methods will locate them correctly should the recipe be overridden.
 Their filenames should all have the product name as a prefix, e.g. `NetHackScriptTemplate.xml`.

 ### Parent recipe
 The recipe's `ParentRecipe` must be publicly available via a shared recipe repository that is part of the AutoPkg organization.

 ### Identifier

-The recipe's `Identifier` should be `com.github.jss-recipes.<product-name>`, where "product-name" is that used consistently throughout the parent recipe and the JSS recipe to identify the product in question.
+The recipe's `Identifier` should be `com.github.jss-recipes..jss.<product-name>`, where "product-name" is that used consistently throughout the parent recipe and the JSS recipe to identify the product in question.
+In special cases, like where multiple recipes for the same product are desired, an optional suffix of a hypen and a descriptor may be added (e.g. `com.github.jss-recipes.jss.MicrosoftOffice2011-DisabledAllQuit`).

 ### Processing
 The recipe should have a single processor stage: `JSSImporter`.
+This rule may in special circumstances be lifted, due to missing data in the `ParentRecipe`, like no `version` information being provided.
+However, recipe authors should endeavor to get the `ParentRecipe` author to include this information so as to benefit other downstream recipes.

 All arguments to the JSSImporter processor should be capable of being overriden by an `Input` section variable.